purescript-codegen/purescript-read-dts/README.md

 ## History

-This library has started as an fork and attempt to fix some bugs in `purescript-readts`.
+This library has started as an attempt to fix some bugs in `purescript-readts`.
 Beacause @doolse (the readts author) is not responsive at the moment and we wanted to have something working quickly we had decided to rewrite the whole thing.

 ## Goals